The Petit Lenormand deck is available now. Limited stock

 A stable presence supports you through a trial or the end of a treatment.

-For health, Dog evokes the close person, caregiver, therapist, or friend who remains there, consistently.
-Coffin indicates the end of a phase: conclusion of a heavy treatment, terminal stage of an illness, cessation of a protocol, or end of a hospitalization period.
+For health, Dog evokes the close person, caregiver, therapist, or friend who remains there consistently.
+Coffin indicates the end of a phase: the conclusion of a heavy treatment, the terminal stage of an illness, the cessation of a protocol, or the end of a hospitalization period.
 The combination can speak of end-of-life support, but also of faithful assistance at the moment of closing an intense care journey.
 It reminds us that, in these transitions, the quality of trusting relationships matters as much as the nature of the medical decision or the cut made.

 Objects